Hair Loss Treatments

 For those experiencing hair loss, there are several non-surgical options:

 - Propecia (Finasteride): This is a steroid that blocks the body’s conversion of testosterone to dihydrotestosterone (DHT), which is the primary cause of pattern hair loss.
-By blocking the body’s production of DHT, Propecia stops the progression of hair loss in close to 90% of those that use it.
+By blocking the body’s production of DHT, research has shown it stops the progression of hair loss in close to 90% of those that use it.
 It is effective in stopping hair loss at the hairline.
 It is important to note that Propecia is only effective for as long as it is taken; hair loss restarts within 12 months after treatment is ended.

 - Rogaine (Minoxidil): Rogaine is another recommended treatment for pattern hair loss.
 Rogaine is a vasodilator that is primarily effective in stopping and regrowing hair on the crown of the head.
 Like Propecia, Rogaine is only effective as long as it is used.
 Rogaine is available in varying strengths for men and women.

-- Corticosteroids: While corticosteroids such as Dutasteride (Avodart) and Ketoconazole (Nizoral/Sebizole) have been shown to effectively treat hair loss, they are not yet FDA approved for administration as hair loss treatments.
+- Corticosteroids: While corticosteroids such as Dutasteride (Avodart) and Ketoconazole (Nizoral/Sebizole) have been shown to treat hair loss, they are not yet FDA approved for administration as hair loss treatments.
 Avodart is used to reduce prostate growth, while ketoconazole is used to treat fungal infections.

 Surgical hair loss options